 My dad used to build houses for a living.
-He believes that one of the reasons for the prevalence of mold these days is because homes are being built so air-tight and energy efficient, there’s no room for the house to “breathe.”
+He believes one of the reasons for the prevalence of mold these days is because homes are being built so air-tight and energy-efficient, there’s no room for the house to “breathe.”

 Our lives can be similar.
 They are often scheduled down to the minute, one day to the next, with no room to breathe.
 As a result, spontaneity is cut out and life gets stale and moldy.

 As evidence of its sinister nature, Adultitis likes to cast spontaneity as the enemy, a disruptive force that wreaks havoc on our perfectly manicured plans.
 But in truth, spontaneity is the catalyst for magic in our lives.
 Spontaneity opens the door for wonder to walk through.
 It invites the Universe to surprise and delight us in ways we never could have predicted.

 Indeed, our most treasured memories — the ones we reminisce about with loved ones — regularly come out of an unplanned moment of spontaneity:

 The romantic indoor picnic by candlelight that time the power went out.